cwzero/Terra/README.md

 }
 ```

+There's a pack config in src/terra/app.json which determines the minecraft/forge version.

 The contents of the mods array is using curseforge slugs, which are used with the curseforge API.
 To determine the
 slug for a mod, search it at https://www.curseforge.com/minecraft/mc-mods, and use the slug from the page for example
 https://www.curseforge.com/minecraft/mc-mods/{slug}